nanoframework/nanoframework.github.io/content/building/build-esp32.md

 ![idf tools location](../../images/building/esp32/install-esp-idf-tools-location.png)

 -**Step 5**: At the options screen, know that you don't have to install all the tools there.
-Follow the recomended option to be able to build .NET nanoFramework.
+Follow the recommended option to be able to build .NET nanoFramework.
 Also note that you may want to install the toolchains only for the chip serie(s) that you're planning to build for.

 ![options](../../images/building/esp32/install-esp-idf-tools-options.png)

 -**Step 6**: The install step may prompt you for permission on installing drivers and launch secondary installers.
 And be aware that it can take a while to complete...

--**Step 7**: After the installer completes, open a command prompt at the IDF repository location with elevated permisssion and execute the script `install`.
+-**Step 7**: After the installer completes, open a command prompt at the IDF repository location with elevated permission and execute the script `install`.
 This will *hopefully* install all the requirements and prerequisites.

 -**Step 8**: Now execute the script `export`.
-This will *hopefully* update the path environement variable of your machine.
+This will *hopefully* update the path environment variable of your machine.
 You can check the success of the operation by opening another cmd prompt and print the content of the path variable.

--**Step 9**: Calling the above scripts it's not 100% guaranteed to effectivelly install everything and updates the path.
+-**Step 9**: Calling the above scripts it's not 100% guaranteed to effectively install everything and updates the path.
 This can be because of permission issues, updating the path variable and others.
-Here's the image of the path on a machine where the update was succesfull so you can compare it.
+Here's the image of the path on a machine where the update was successful so you can compare it.

 ![updated path](../../images/building/esp32/install-esp-idf-tools-path.png)